codeproject/codeproject.github.io/mkdocs/CodeProject.AI/docs/faq/blue-iris.md

 ## CodeProject.AI Server log shows requests every minute or less when there is no motion detection

-This issue also comes from the[CodeProject.AI Server forums](https://www.codeproject.com/Messages/5904317/BI-seems-to-be-sending-requests-to-CP-AI-when-ther).
-In this instance the user was seeing requests in the CodeProject.AI Server log every minute or less when there was no motion detection.
+In this instance a user was seeing requests in the CodeProject.AI Server log every minute or less when there was no motion detection.

 ![Detect Ignore Static Objects](../img/detect-ignore-static-objects.png)